dtnewman/zappa_boilerplate/README.md

 $ aws s3 mb s3://your-bucket-name
 ```

 You most likely don't want to commit the database connection string to source control (if you do, you can just modify the SQLALCHEMY_DATABASE_URI values in settings.py).
-So we will use
-environment variables to set this value.
+So we will use environment variables to set this value.
 To do this, we generate a file called "config_secrets.json" and upload it to our S3 bucket.
-The "remote_env" value in zappa_settings.json will
-tell Zappa to grab environment variables from that file.
+The "remote_env" value in zappa_settings.json will tell Zappa to grab environment variables (that we don't want to commit) from that file.
 We can generate the file and upload it to S3 as follows:

 ```
 $ echo '{ "DB_CONNECTION_STRING": "<YOUR SUPER SECRET DB CONNECTION STRING GOES HERE>" }' > config_secrets.json
 $ aws s3 cp config_secrets.json s3://your-bucket-name
 ```

+You can delete the secrets file after you upload it if you wish (although it is in .gitignore to stop it from being committed accidentally).

 Later, you can expand this file with other environment variables for things that shouldn't be committed to source control.